-As marketing professionals, we face questions from clients, both little and big on a daily basis.
+As digital marketing professionals, we face questions from clients, both little and big on a daily basis.
 But of all the questions we get asked, the below are the four most frequent.

 Question 1: Why do I need a Facebook page?